 The biggest reason people are lured in by Squarespace, or any website builder, is the cost, or lack thereof.
-Squarespace’s promise of a free website might be enticing, but in reality, there are a lot of additional costs for services, features and other elements that you need in order to make a website that works for your business, and those a la carte costs can add up.
+This is especially true for businesses needing E Commerce features.
+Squarespace’s promise of a free website with ease of use might be enticing, but in reality, there are a lot of additional costs for services, features and other elements that you need in order to make a website that works for your business, and those a la carte costs can add up.
 For instance, you’ll need to pay to remove ads or other instances in which the website builder’s credits appear.
 These are the banners or footers that include messaging along the lines of “Created for Free on Squarespace” or “Create Your Own Free Website on Wix.”
 Having this messaging on your site does not endear you to customers.
 Customers want to know that you’re not a business that tries to cut costs or corners in order to save a few bucks.
 That includes your website.

 So, you can pay to remove the ads.
 But that’s not where the costs end.
 With these services, a lot of the more thoroughly developed, attractive themes and templates are not free.
 Choosing one of the basic free template offerings runs you a similar risk of the inclusion of the ads.
 You don’t want your website to look like just another Squarespace site.
 So you’ll have to pay for a nicer template.

 There are countless other little costs associated with building and dressing up your site: paying for hosting, buying a domain name, paid or “freemium” apps that add essential plugins or features to your site.